 Skip to main content

 1. 1.
-Introduction
+Overview

 2. 2.
-15 hours/week for disadvantaged 2-year-olds
+15 hours/week for disadvantaged 2 year olds

 3. 3.
-Universal offer for 3 and 4-year-olds
+Universal offer for 3 and 4 year olds

 4. 4.
 Working parents

-15 hours/week for disadvantaged 2-year-olds
+15 hours/week for disadvantaged 2 year olds

-• The child has additional needs
+• the child has additional needs

-• The family receives Home Office asylum support
+• the family receives Home Office asylum support

-• Their family has no recourse to public funds and a low income
+• the family has a low income

 Families in receipt of benefits